Third Canadian detained in China amid Huawei dispute

 Huawei is the world’s biggest supplier of telecoms network equipment and second biggest smartphone seller.
 The United States has been looking since at least 2016 into whether Huawei shipped U.S.-origin products to Iran and other countries in violation of U.S. export and sanctions laws, Reuters reported in April.

+Destination Canada, a government-run promoter of Canadian tourism, said it was suspending marketing in China due to the “exceptional circumstances.”

+(This story corrects second paragraph trade war reference to China, not Canada)

-Reporting by Ben Blanchard, Philip Wen and Christian Shepherd in Beijing, Allison Martell in Toronto and David Ljunggren in Ottawa; Writing by Bill Trott; Editing by Bernadette Baum and Alistair Bell
+Reporting by Ben Blanchard, Philip Wen and Christian Shepherd in Beijing, Allison Martell and Anna Mehler Paperny in Toronto and David Ljunggren in Ottawa; Writing by Bill Trott; Editing by Bernadette Baum and Alistair Bell